 In the National Assembly, the constitution reserves for women at least 17 of the 102 seats in the upper house and 68 of the 249 seats in the lower house of parliament.
 There were 23 serving in the outgoing upper house, 6 more than Karzai's mandated bloc of 17 female appointees.
 There were 68 women in the previous lower house (when the quota was 62), meaning 6 were elected without the quota.
 The number elected in the September 18, 2010, election is 69, one more than the quota.
 (For the election, about 400 women ran-about 16% of all candidates.)
 The target ratio is ensured by reserving an average of two seats per province (34 provinces) for women-the top two female vote getters per province.
 (Kabul province reserves 9 female seats.)
+In the National Assembly, a woman, Shukria Barekzai, was chair of the Defense Committee of the elected lower house during 2011.
+Some NGOs and other groups believe that the women elected by the quota system are not viewed as equally legitimate parliamentarians.

 About 300 women were delegates to the 1,600-person "peace jirga" that was held during June 2-4, 2010, which endorsed an Afghan plan to reintegrate insurgents who want to end their fight.
-The High Peace Council to oversee the reconciliation process, which met for the first time on October 10, 2010, has eight women out of 68 members.
+The High Peace Council to oversee the reconciliation process, which met for the first time on October 10, 2010, has 9 women out of 70 members, although these women report that their views are not taken into account to any significant extent in the Council.
+At U.S. and other country urging, at least one woman will be part of the official Afghan delegation to the major international conference on Afghanistan in Bonn on December 5, 2011.
+The female participant will be selected at a meeting of civil society activists in Bonn, a day before the major conference begins.